swax/NAISYS/docs/005-multi-machine-redux.md

 ### Design

 Local mode has **no database, no Prisma, no SQLite**.
-The naisys runner drops the `@naisys/database` dependency entirely.
+NAISYS drops the `@naisys/database` dependency entirely.
 All state is in-memory data structures that exist only for the lifetime of the process.

 - Agent configs loaded from yaml files
 - Multiple agents run in the same process